Do you want to add rich snippets on your WordPress site?

 <div vocab="http://schema.org/" typeof="Recipe"> <span property="name">Mom's World Famous Banana Bread</span> By <span property="author">John Smith</span>, <img property="image" src="bananabread.jpg" alt="Banana bread on a plate" /> <span property="description">This classic banana bread recipe comes from my mom -- the walnuts add a nice texture and flavor to the banana bread.</span> Prep Time: <meta property="prepTime" content="PT15M">15 minutes Cook time: <meta property="cookTime" content="PT1H">1 hour Yield: <span property="recipeYield">1 loaf</span> Ingredients: - <span property="recipeIngredient">3 or 4 ripe bananas, smashed</span> - <span property="recipeIngredient">1 egg</span> - <span property="recipeIngredient">3/4 cup of sugar</span> ...
 Instructions: <span property="recipeInstructions"> Preheat the oven to 350 degrees.
 Mix in the ingredients in a bowl.
 Add the flour last.
 Pour the mixture into a loaf pan and bake for one hour. </span> </div>

-You may also need to refer to Google’s Developer resource on structured data to understand which properties are required for a content type.
+You may also need to refer to Google’s Developer resource on structured data to understand which properties are required for each content type.

-Testing Your Rich Snippets
+Testing Your Rich Snippets and Schema Markup

 If you’re adding rich snippets manually, then you’ll want to make sure you’ve added the structured data to your WordPress website properly.

 To check your rich snippets, simply head over to the Google Structured Data Testing Tool.
 Then, there are two different tests you can run to test your structured data.